HaQadosch/Dev-Notes/Pages/Redux.md

 ## Quick intro

-Redux gives you a central place to put your states (data) for JS/TS apps.
+``redux`` gives you a central place to put your states (data) for JS/TS apps.
-It's most often used with React (via React-redux).
+It's most often used with React (via `react-redux`).
 This lets you access or change your state from **any** component in your tree.

+* `redux` gives you a store, but it doesn't know anything about React.
+* `react-redux` lets you connect pieces of the states to the React components.

 ![1](../assets/1.jpg "Store dictates the state of the app")
 ___
 ### Reducer
-Your state lives in a central Redux store.
+Your state lives in a central/global Redux store.
 That store is created with a function called a ```reducer```.
 A reducer takes in a `state` and an `action`, and returns the same or a **new** state.
 ```js